kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 The plus sign in front of Name indicates `runner:9af401c` started.
 This was the *beginning* of the blue-green deployment.

-# Snapshot diffs across environments!
+# Diffing snapshots across environments!

 The name of an environment without a snapshot number (or the `#` character) specifies that environment's *latest* snapshot.
 (You can also use `#-1` if